strimzi/strimzi-kafka-operator/HACKING.md

 In order to build Strimzi images you need a running Docker daemon (either local or remote).

-If you also want to run tests or deploy Strimzi CRDs and the Strimzi Cluster Operator you need access to Kubernetes API server.
+If you also want to run tests or deploy Strimzi CRDs and the Strimzi Cluster Operator you need access to a Kubernetes API server.

 The `make all` target can be used to trigger both the `docker_build` and the `docker_push` targets described above.
 This will build the Docker images, tag them and push them to the configured repository.